G0HAN3/Landing-Page/README.md

 ## Introduction

-This website showcases captivating animations and the transitions brought to life with SheryJs library and Tailwind CSS in my recent project.
+This website showcases captivating animations and the transitions brought to life with SheryJs library and Tailwind CSS.

 It is made using Html, Css, Js, TailwindCSS, Shery.js.